alexmercerind/dart_vlc/README.md

 So, now you can use it to play audio or video [WIP] files from Flutter Desktop app.

-The API style of this project is highly influenced by [assets_audio_player](https://github.com/florent37/Flutter-AssetsAudioPlayer) due to its completeness.
+The API style of this project is highly influenced by [assets_audio_player](https://github.com/florent37/Flutter-AssetsAudioPlayer) due to its ease of use.
 This project will serve as a base to add Windows & Linux support to already existing audio playback libraries like [just_audio](https://github.com/ryanheise/just_audio) and [assets_audio_player](https://github.com/florent37/Flutter-AssetsAudioPlayer).

 Although, the mentioned repositories above are for audio playback, video playback is also a part of consideration for this project.

-Thanks to the [VideoLAN](https://www.videolan.org) team for creating [libVLC](https://github.com/videolan/vlc) & [libVLC++](https://github.com/videolan/libvlcpp).
-Really great guys really great at their work.